 TLRA Board of Directors

-If you have questions related to the rodeo event please contact one of our Board of Directors or a member of our Advisory Board.
-We are here to make your experience at the Texas Lineman’s Rodeo a positive one.
+Should you have any questions related to the Texas Lineman’s Rodeo, please contact one of our Board of Directors or a member of our Advisory Board.
+We do our best to make your experience at the Texas Lineman’s Rodeo a positive one.
 If you have any questions related to the documents located on this website or the website itself, please contact the Webmaster.